leafOfTree/vim-vue-plugin/README.md

 Since there are many sub languages included, most delays come from syntax files overload.
 A variable named `b:current_loading_main_syntax` is set to `vue` which can be used as loading condition if you'd like to manually find and modify the syntax files causing overload.

-For example, the builtin syntax `sass.vim` and `less.vim` in vim8.1 runtime and `pug.vim` in vim-pug/syntax always loads `css.vim` which this plugin already loads.
+For example, the builtin syntax `sass.vim` and `less.vim` in vim8.1 runtime and `pug.vim` in vim-pug/syntax always load `css.vim` which this plugin already loads.
 It can be optimized like

 ```diff
 - runtime! syntax/css.vim